seadowg/collect-design/README.md

 1. Commit your changes and push your branch using Kactus
 1. Create a new [pull request](https://help.github.com/en/articles/creating-a-pull-request)

-**Note: Kactus tracks the changes to your Sketch file and explodes it into many JSON files so it's easier to track the diffs between commits.
-You don't have to use Kactus for all your interactions with
+*Note: Kactus tracks the changes to your Sketch file and explodes it into many JSON files so it's easier to track the diffs between commits.
+You don't have to use Kactus for all your interactions with Git but if you don't have it open Git won't see the changes to the Sketch file.*